 LETTING AGENT

-• engaging in a misleading action.
+- a misleading action, which includes giving you false or misleading information relating to the purchase.
 This could include an incorrect statement in an advertisement about the costs of renting a particular property

-• engaging in a misleading omission.
-Hiding or leaving out important information - for example, that the landlord does not allow tenants to have pets in the property
+- a misleading omission, which leaving out important information about the purchase - for example, that the landlord does not allow tenants to have pets in the property

-• engaging in aggressive practices.
+- an aggressive practice, which involves harassment, coercion or undue influence - for example, engaging in high-pressure selling that limits your ability to make an informed decision.
 This could include threats to evict or entering a tenant's property without permission

-There are 31 business practices that are unfair in all circumstances.
-One is these is 'bait advertising' - for example, where a letting agent claims that they have many rental properties available at a low rent but they only have a few.
+- it is one of 32 commercial practices listed in Schedule 20 to the Act, all of which are unfair in all circumstances.
+One of these is 'bait advertising' - for example, where a letting agent claims that they have many rental properties available at a low rent, but in reality they only have a few

-If you believe a letting agent has breached the Regulations, report it to the Citizens Advice consumer service for referral to Trading Standards.
+A letting agent may have committed a criminal offence if they engage in an unfair commercial practice.
+If you have a complaint, you can report it to the Citizens Advice consumer service for referral to Trading Standards.

 Letting agents must be a member of an approved letting agency redress scheme and provide you with the name of the scheme.
 If a property agent holds money on your behalf, they must belong to an approved client money protection scheme and provide you with the name of the scheme.
 These schemes provide a free and independent dispute resolution service for letting agents, landlords and tenants.
 The redress schemes are the Property Ombudsman and the Property Redress Scheme.